jnanajyoti/Constant-selection-evolutionary-dynamics-on-weighted-networks/README.md

 # Fixation Probability of weighted networks

 This repository contains the `functions.ipynb` Jupyter notebook, offering a suite of functions to calculate the fixation probabilities of static undirected weighted networks, assuming constant-selection evolutionary dynamics.
 It is an accompaniment of [Bhaumik & Masuda (2024)](https://arxiv.org/abs/2403.17208) .
-The methods for the static netoworks are based on Hindersin et al. (2016), available at [efficientFixation](https://github.com/hindersin/efficientFixation), and further explored within the context.
-[NM: I don't understand "further explored within the context".
-Either explain better or delete.]
+The methods for the static netoworks are based on Hindersin et al. (2016), available at [efficientFixation](https://github.com/hindersin/efficientFixation).

 ## How to Use